SwedbankPay/developer.swedbankpay.com/payments/index.md

 operation returned from the initial API Request, containing the URL that the customer's browser needs to be redirected to.

-The combination of properties should be similar to all payment methods.
+The combination of properties should be similar to all payment instruments.
 In the example below, the href attribute refers to the redirect URL and the rel description redirect-sale indicate that the redirect scenario will generate a one-phased sales transaction.
 A two-phase credit card payment would during the